kateottenwess/cis343-project4-pygame/README.md

 Log image: https://openclipart.org/detail/218084/pixel-log-side
 - Asset has no copyright under CC0 1.0 Universal

 Below images (turtle, cat, dog, and bird) are all sourced from Pixilart.com, which states here (https://www.pixilart.com/terms) has no copyrighting on the art unless otherwise stated.
-ALl of the below images did not have an additional copyright statement.
+All of the below images did not have an additional copyright statement.

 Turtle image: https://www.pixilart.com/tuekeleven